How To Select An EHR Vendor

 Does your EHR vendor understand your practice and business model?
 This is one of the first questions you should answer during the EMR software selection process.
 If you’re a PCP serving a rural market, you don’t need – and probably can’t afford – something like Epic or Cerner which are designed for major health systems.
 You should also avoid highly specialized software (for example, plastic surgery) that isn’t designed for your clinical and billing needs.

 Medical Economics also asked what capabilities practices are want in a new EHR system.
 The replies are diverse and provide a helpful checklist in seeking out a new EHR system.

-While everyone has unique criteria to assess, we think these 6 factors should rank highest on every EHR checklist.
+While everyone has unique selection criteria to assess, we think these 6 factors should rank highest when evaluating EHR products.